jtnydv/proton/README.md

-user_hunter | Locate users logged on to domain computers (using Dynamic Wrapper X). mimikatz_dotnet2js | Injects a reflective-loaded DLL to run powerkatz.dll. mimikatz_dynwrapx | Injects a reflective-loaded DLL to run powerkatz.dll (using Dynamic Wrapper X). implant/inject/mimikatz_tashlib | Executes arbitrary shellcode using the TashLib COM object.
-(Work in Progress!) shellcode_dotnet2js | Executes arbitrary shellcode using the DotNet2JS technique.
-Inject shellcode into a host process via createremotethread as a new thread (thanks psmitty7373!). shellcode_dynwrapx | Executes arbitrary shellcode using the Dynamic Wrapper X COM object. shellcode_excel | Runs arbitrary shellcode payload (if Excel is installed). enable_rdesktop | Enables remote desktop on the target.
+user_hunter | Locate users logged on to domain computers (using Dynamic Wrapper X). mimikatz_dotnet2js | Injects a reflective-loaded DLL to run powerkatz.dll. mimikatz_dynwrapx | Injects a reflective-loaded DLL to run powerkatz.dll (using Dynamic Wrapper X). mimikatz_tashlib | Executes arbitrary shellcode using the TashLib COM object. shellcode_dotnet2js | Executes arbitrary shellcode using the DotNet2JS technique.
+Inject shellcode into a host process via createremotethread as a new thread. shellcode_dynwrapx | Executes arbitrary shellcode using the Dynamic Wrapper X COM object. shellcode_excel | Runs arbitrary shellcode payload (if Excel is installed). enable_rdesktop | Enables remote desktop on the target.